Steamboat Monmouth disaster: Casualties

 According to a contemporary report "the hull sank and the cabin floated downstream in two parts."
-The destruction of the Monmouth resulted in the drowning deaths of the ship's fireman, the ship's bar-keeper, and an estimated 311 Native American passengers.
+The destruction of the Monmouth resulted in the drowning deaths of the ship's fireman, the ship's bar-keeper, and an estimated 311 passengers.
 The owners of the steamboat said there were 693 passengers aboard and the loss of life was only 230 with "many of the survivors badly injured."
 The survivors were picked up by the Yazoo, the John Newton, and the Warren.
 The bodies of the Muscogee dead were buried in mass graves near Port Allen.

 The Monmouth was reportedly a little over a year old, meaning she was launched sometime in 1836.
 The death toll from the Monmouth would stand as the Mississippi River's worst transportation disaster until the American Civil War.
 The loss of life in the Monmouth disaster contributed to the overall death toll of the Trail of Tears.